Alexander Boot: Positions

-A monarchist, and an admirer of the unwritten British constitution, Boot finds the Whig Edmund Burke its most brilliant political mind.
+A monarchist, and an admirer of the British constitution, Boot finds the Whig Edmund Burke its most brilliant political mind.
 Identifying with traditional conservatism, he has written of Ayn Rand that she "fuses the values of cutthroat capitalism with fascist philosophy and aesthetics… Just like Marx, Rand creates an imaginary economic world that has little to do with reality."

 Boot has called liberal democracy "nothing but a mendacious slogan of a virtual world", as it is "neither truly democratic nor particularly liberal", resting on the ever-growing power over people of a centralized state which has dictatorial power.
 He makes no attempt to defend "real democracy", which in his view leads inevitably to centralization and bureaucratic control, and instead proposes that the right to vote should be limited, with no electoral franchise for those who get more than half of their earned income from the government.

 Boot believes the state should be smaller, and people should be self-sufficient.
 He has also proposed that a return to the gold standard would restore monetary rectitude.

 Boot defends the Roman Catholicism of the Middle Ages and is critical of other forms of Christianity, especially the Protestant Reformation led by Martin Luther and John Calvin.
 He stresses Luther’s antisemitism, finding a direct link between Luther and the Holocaust, and considers that Protestants have pushed the West towards excessive materialism.
 He is also critical of the Eastern Orthodox Church.
 Boot considers that the East–West Schism of 1054, resulting from the filioque disagreement on whether the Holy Spirit proceeds from the Son as well as the Father, led to a similar split in attitudes to work, undermining the power of religion and allowing people to pursue happiness regardless of Christian morality.

 In April 2012, The Independent quoted Boot as claiming that the UK Independence Party was "the only party that reflects the consensus of our population" on Europe.

-Also in 2012, Pink News called on its readers to complain about a "startlingly homophobic" article by Boot in The Daily Mail.
+Also in 2012, Pink News called on its readers to complain about what they called a "startlingly homophobic" article by Boot in The Daily Mail.